 OCLC Research is one of the world's leading centers devoted to exploration, innovation and community building on behalf of libraries and archives.
-The work of OCLC Research occurs in four thematic areas.
+The work of OCLC Research occurs in five thematic areas.

 Libraries are increasingly leveraging the raw materials of scholarship and knowledge formation by emphasizing the creation and curation of institutional research assets and outputs, including digitized special collections, research data, and researcher profiles.
 Our work informs current thinking about research collections and the emerging services that libraries are offering to support contemporary modes of scholarship.
 We are encouraging the development of new ways for libraries to build and provide these types of collections and deliver distinctive services.